Introduction to the phyloraster package and its functionalities

 rast.pd.ses, and rast.we.ses.

-- Spatial and phylogenetic randomization
+- Spatial randomization

 The randomization procedure for the calculation of SES is done